Best of Zambia and Malawi Safari

 The South Luangwa is home to leopard, lion, wild dog, elephant, buffalo, giraffe and so much more.
-Spend your days enjoying morning, afternoon and night game drives with experienced guides.
+Spend your days enjoying morning, afternoon, and night game drives with experienced guides.
 It is highly recommended to enjoy at least one walking safari while you are here.
-The walks are tailored to the guests in the group and are more focussed on the smaller aspects of the bush – typically the things you miss when you are in a game drive vehicle.
-Often guides will focus on tracking animals, teaching guests more about the medicinal uses of the plants and trees and showing guests the insects and spiders that aren’t seen from the back of a vehicle.
-Walking safaris are our favourite safari experience when in Africa.
+The walks are tailored to the guests in the group and are more focused on the smaller aspects of the bush – typically the things you miss when you are in a game drive vehicle.
+Often guides will focus on tracking animals, teaching guests more about the medicinal uses of the plants and trees, and showing guests the insects and spiders that aren’t seen from the back of a vehicle.
+Walking safaris are our favorite safari experience when in Africa.

 You have 5 nights between 2 camps in the south of the park, away from the crowds.
 For the more adventurous, you can do a walking safari between the camps instead of driving.

 Days 9, 10, 11 and 12 - Kaya Mawa, Lake Malawi

 After the excitement of your Zambian safari, you deserve a few days to relax on pristine beaches with crystal-clear waters.
 From Mfuwe you fly to Kaya Mawa on Likoma Island (via Lilongwe) on Lake Malawi.
 The perfect place to relax after your safari.
 Spend your days relaxing at the lodge’s beach, swimming in the crystal-clear waters, kayaking around the island and bays, and snorkeling in search of the famous cyclids.
 Cyclids are colorful freshwater fish that live in Lake Malawi (and other African great lakes) and are famous for building nests in the sand or even swallowing their young as a form of protection against predators.